jon-harper/OmniBox/docs/tour.md

 - Mean Well LRS-350
 - Mean Well RSP-500 **(Preliminary)**

-#### :material-alpha-c-box-outline: :material-alpha-m-box: :material-alpha-f-box: Main Body - Front
+#### :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-f-box-outline: Main Body - Front

 The front main body comes in two variations to choose from.

-The version with a 60mm external fan additional requires the appropriate [:material-alpha-f-box-outline: :material-alpha-c-box: fan cage][6].
+The version with a 60mm external fan additional requires the appropriate [:material-alpha-f-box: :material-alpha-c-box-outline: fan cage][6].
 Optionally, a TPU gasket can also be used with the fan cage.

 | 40mm Optional Fan | 60mm External Fan |
 |-------------------|-------------------|